andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 *Under the General Requirements it says: *Have the Streaming Agent extension installed (minimum version 1.19.5).
 Click [here](https://www.arista.com/en/support/software-download) to download the Streaming Agent extension.
 If you already have the right minimum terminattr version on your EOS this can be skipped*

-My vZTX onboarded to CloudVision together with my 720XP:
+Below you can see my vZTX appliance ready and onboarded to CloudVision together with my 720XP:

 ![my-devices](images/image-20251113203605371.png)